troyerta/cmod-manual/src/ch00-01-introduction.md

 # Introduction

-Welcome to the Cmod guide, the primary reference for the Cmod Modularity Framework.
+Welcome to the Cmod guide - the primary reference for the Cmod Modularity Framework.
 Cmod helps you write more reliable software.

-The embedded systems software industry is a facinating space that stands to benefit the most from quality modular software.
-But the demands of the industry, the pace of the marketplace, and the unique challenges of the embedded software development world are often at odds with each other.
-This obscures the availability of tools and techniques that can ease the developer's path to reliable software.

-Cmod challenges these conflicts by removing barriers that 'excuse' the developer from adopting coding standards, style guides, and disciplines that work for them in non-obvious ways.
-Cmod is an invitation to say "It's a Ok to use the C language in 2019, because we've safeguarded ourselves".
+The unique challenges of embedded software development can obscure the pathway to carefully structured software with standards, style, and tests.
+This is especially common in cross-compiled C applications for embedded systems.

+While the reasons for this may be arguable, Cmod challenges the excuses for the prevalency of this phenomenon, and invites code quality into the house - quietly, through the window gaps and cracks in the bricks.

+### What is a modularity framework?
+- Modules are first class citizens - your code is.
+Not your test framework
+- Modules consist of your production code AND your tests.
+- Your TDD process should be accomodating to the needs of your modules - not just the runtime environmnet

+### Why do we need one?
+- Because currently available "Test Frameworks" fall short in these ways:
+- Because good project structure should come before adding tests
+- Because testability and modularity feed each other
+- Because too many open-source projects are poorly organized, and without tests
+- Because Cmod is lightweight, and doesn't impose bad ideas onto your projects
+- Because good tests can be decoupled from the test harness, and the execution environment
+- Because modularity forces you to formalize your object scope, and module interfaces/interactions

   - Who Is Cmod For?
     - Teams Of Developers